velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “I— I am so sorry, your magnificence, for whatever has befallen— I— need I summon a healer, or—?”
 Her hand hovers near the transmit button on the far-caster.
 I grit my teeth.

-“Perhaps instead of pestering your betters in want of an excuse to malinger further, you would be more gainfully employed in the bettering of your craft!
+“Perhaps instead of pestering your betters, you obsequious runt, you would be more gainfully employed in the bettering of your craft!
 Perhaps, say, in that arcane art of *fastening a manacle* — such that the scum of the dungeons are afforded *fewer* opportunities to wound the high and honorable of courtly society!”

 Her eyebrows rise in alarm.
 “Has— has there been an escape?
-I’ve heard naught of it—”b
+I’ve heard naught of it—”

 “Very nearly so, but had there been, neither of us would yet draw breath to tell you of it, and a living *devil* would now stalk these halls, thirsting for righteous Zyahua blood!
 God within but those wretched Greens — they may almost look human, but make no mistake, they are anything but!
 And now, for want of a chain, an invaluable captive lies dead and a woman of the Court is wounded, all on account of your dismal comrades’ laxity!”
 I wave a finger at her.
 “Fie!
 Get you gone from my sight, ere I exercise my vexation upon your tender flesh!”